Byzantine-Resilient Population Protocols: Algorithm

 \end{lemma}

-\remove{ \begin{proof} Consider a node $u$ which is empty at the beginning of the duplication phase (just before the first exchange of the first sub-phase).
+\begin{proof} \cb{Without loss of generality suppose that $a \geq b$.} Consider a node $u$ which is empty at the beginning of the duplication phase (just before the first exchange of the first sub-phase).
 When an empty node $u$ enters the second sub-phase of the duplication phase, in the first exchange $\{u,v\}$ in the sub-phase $u$ decides whether to copy the value of $v$ which $v$ held just before the start of the phase.

 The probability that $v$ has the value $A$ is $a/n$.
 Moreover, if $v$ is faulty then $v$ may pretend that it has the value $A$ causing a false duplication of value $A$ to $u$.
 This occurs with probability $f/n$.
-Overall, with probability $p$, where $b/n \leq p \leq (a+f)/n$, node $u$ will have its empty value replaced to $A$.
+Overall, with probability $p$, where \cb{$a/n \leq p \leq (a+f)/n$}, node $u$ will have its empty value~replaced~to~$A$.